 It’s quite possible the team could improve things further than that.
 But, again I recommend being conservative when estimating improvements.

 Step 4: Estimate the Payback Period

 It’s time to see if the refactoring will be worth doing.
-To do that, divide the effort to perform the refactoring (as determined in step two) by the time saved (as determined in step four).
+To do that, divide the effort to perform the refactoring (as determined in step two) by the time saved (as determined in step three).

 In this example, our team estimated that the desired refactoring would take 40 hours.
 And they estimated that it would save them 10 hours per iteration.